owid/sdg-tracker.org/pages/infrastructure-industrialization.md

 ## Target 9.c

 **_Significantly increase access to information and communications technology._**

+The world is becoming increasingly connected - largely as a result of major technological innovations.
+It is essential that these connections are available to all.

+In the charts below we see the numbers of mobile phone subscriptions, and internet users across the world.
+Further data on technological access can be found at our entries on [Technology Diffusion & Adoption](https://ourworldindata.org/technology-adoption), and the [Internet](https://ourworldindata.org/internet).

 <iframe src="https://ourworldindata.org/grapher/mobile-cellular-subscriptions-per-100-people" style="width: 100%; height: 600px; border: 0px none;"></iframe><iframe src="https://ourworldindata.org/grapher/mobile-cellular-subscriptions-by-country?tab=chart&country=NGA+IND+PAK+THA+GBR" style="width: 100%; height: 600px; border: 0px none;"></iframe>